Eoghan Harris: 2000s and 2010s media career

 Harris wrote a column for the Sunday Independent.
 Harris worked at Raidió Teilifís Éireann (RTÉ), the Irish national television broadcaster, on current affairs programmes such as 7 Days and Féach.
 He also made a documentary on mental illness, entitled Darkness Visible.

 In 2004, an angry RTÉ viewer, Kilmacud Crokes player Hugh Gannon, confronted Harris regarding the Sunday Independents editorial.
-This happened after an episode of Questions & Answers, with Gannon implying Harris was a lackey for Tony O'Reilly.
+This happened after an episode of Questions and Answers, with Gannon implying Harris was a lackey for Tony O'Reilly.
 Harris reacted angrily to this, dismissed Gannon as a "Shinner" and presenter John Bowman had to step in to separate the two men.
 Bowman suggested that the men agree to disagree, but Gannon, a 1998 Leinster Minor Hurling Championship medallist and staunch Fine Gael supporter, suggested: "No. Let's agree that you agree with me."

 Harris was featured on the front cover of the August 2007 edition of Village.
 Inside, Harris was the subject of a number of critical articles written by Vincent Browne.
+There is a long history here as Browne, through Magill initially and other media organs was one of the few brave enough to question the role of the Harris policy in RTE and its role in balanced journalism with resulting political consequences.

 In 2008, Harris defended the Irish-language poet Cathal Ó Searcaigh, who admitted buying gifts for and having sex with 16 to 18-year-old boys while on charitable visits to Nepal.
 Harris said that while he didn't "necessarily approve of people going to Nepal for sex with young men", Ó Searcaigh's critics had "made no distinction between paedophilia (sex with children below the age of puberty) and paederasty (sex with youths aged 16-18)."
 Harris pointed out that Ó Searcaigh's sexual preference was common among the great philosophers of Ancient Greece, and that the age of consent in Nepal is 16.
 He also wrote that Nepal is a notoriously homophobic society and that some of the accusers may have their own agendas.